Christmas truce

-The Christmas truce (Weihnachtsfrieden; Trêve de Noël; Kerstbestand) was a series of widespread unofficial ceasefires mainly along the Western Front of the First World War around Christmas 1914.
+The Christmas truce was a series of widespread unofficial ceasefires mainly along the Western Front of the First World War around Christmas in 1914.

 The truce occurred five months after hostilities had begun.
 Lulls occurred in the fighting as armies ran out of men and munitions and commanders reconsidered their strategies following the stalemate of the Race to the Sea and the indecisive result of the First Battle of Ypres.
 In the week leading up to 25 December, French, German, and British soldiers crossed trenches to exchange seasonal greetings and talk.
 In some areas, men from both sides ventured into no man's land on Christmas Eve and Christmas Day to mingle and exchange food and souvenirs.
 There were joint burial ceremonies and prisoner swaps, while several meetings ended in carolling.
+They also played football against each other.
 Hostilities continued in some sectors, while in others the sides settled on little more than arrangements to recover bodies.

 The following year, a few units arranged ceasefires, but the truces were not nearly as widespread as in 1914; this was, in part, due to strongly worded orders from commanders, prohibiting truces.
 Subsequently, soldiers themselves became less amenable to truce by 1916; the war had become increasingly bitter after the human losses suffered during the battles of 1915.

 The truces were not unique to the Christmas period and reflected a mood of "live and let live", where infantry close together would stop fighting and fraternise, engaging in conversation.
 In some sectors, there were occasional ceasefires to allow soldiers to go between the lines and recover wounded or dead comrades; in others, there was a tacit agreement not to shoot while men rested, exercised or worked in view of the enemy.
 The Christmas truces were particularly significant due to the number of men involved and the level of their participation—even in quiet sectors, dozens of men openly congregating in daylight was remarkable—and are often seen as a symbolic moment of peace and humanity amidst one of the most violent conflicts in human history.